microsoft/vscode-docs/docs/editor/whyvscode.md

 ## Built with love for the Web

 VS Code includes enriched built-in support for Node.js development with JavaScript and TypeScript, powered by the same underlying technologies that drive Visual Studio.
-VS Code also includes great tooling for web technologies such as JSX/React, HTML, CSS, Less, Sass, and JSON.
+VS Code also includes great tooling for web technologies such as JSX/React, HTML, CSS, SCSS, Less, and JSON.

 ## Robust and extensible architecture